 Skip to main

-McDaniel College's developing Occupational Therapy graduate program will begin accepting applications in June 2025 for our first cohort to begin in July 2026.
+McDaniel College's developing Occupational Therapy graduate program is now accepting applications for our first cohort to begin in May 2026.

 Admissions Pathways